-- 1) GPA = 85% of DG calculation.
+1) GPA = 85% of DG calculation.
 Academic excellence is the principal factor in the DG order of merit; as such, to qualify for DG consideration a student's GPA must rank within the top 20% of the class.
 At the completion of the academic year, students' cumulative GPA from all NWC core courses and NDU-wide electives will be evaluated.
-85% of the overall DG calculation is based upon a student's GPA. - 2) Leadership and Acculturation (L/A) = 15% of DG calculation.
+85% of the overall DG calculation is based upon a student's GPA.

+2) Leadership and Acculturation (L/A) = 15% of DG calculation.
 NWC students are encouraged to participate and lead in many different events, activities, and groups throughout the school year.
-The L/A portion of the DG calculation is made on a relative basis across the student body based on participation and leadership outside.
+The L/A portion of the DG calculation is made on a relative basis across the student body based on participation and leadership outside the seminar room.
 Examples of qualifying participation include, but are not limited to participating in sanctioned affinity groups (e.g., Women in National Security [WINS]), playing an intramural sport, serving on a special student committee (e.g., Yearbook Committee), etc. More weight is given to those who embrace significant leadership roles within L/A activities versus general participation.
-The Dean of Students maintains a list of qualifying activities, and Faculty Advisors are responsible for tracking their respective advisees' activities.
-At the end of each semester, Faculty Advisors will report each student advisee's L/A participation via a survey conducted by the Institutional Research office.
+The Dean of Students maintains a list of qualifying activities (QAs), and qualifying activity Faculty Advisors are responsible for determining which student(s) will receive a DG point.
+At the end of each semester, QA Advisors will report each student advisee's L/A participation to the Dean of Students office via the L/A tracker.
 15% of the overall DG calculation is based upon a student's L/A participation.